In the current circumstances, the Embassy of Ireland continues to operate on a restricted basis until further notice.

 When calling, you will be prompted to leave a message.
 After the tone, record your message stating your name, a brief description of the situation and a contact number.
 The Duty Officer will call you back.

-The security status has been escalated to advise anyone travelling to Sweden to avoid non-essential travel.
 You can find detailed and up to date information our Travel Advice for Sweden here.